Franklalalala/test_read_the_docs/docs/manual/SimulationModules.rst

 With these parameters, if a carbon atom is within a 1.06+1.32(2.38) distance, we will decide they are bonded.
-However, the Cl-cage bond length distribution show that, the distance is around 1.8, see Fig 13.
+However, the Cl-cage bond length distribution show that, the distance is around 1.8, see Fig x.
 Therefore, we turned down the skin value to 0.15.
 This will set a 2.08 bond length limitation.